TBD54566975/did-dht/spec.md

 ## Update

 Each write to the DHT is considered an update.
-As long as control of the _identity key_ is retained any update is possible with a unique sequence number with [mutable items](https://www.bittorrent.org/beps/bep_0044.html) using BEP44.
+As long as control of the _identity key_ is retained, any update is possible with a unique sequence number with [mutable items](https://www.bittorrent.org/beps/bep_0044.html) using BEP44.

 ## Deactivate